jenkinsci/acceptance-test-harness/docs/CONTROLLER.md

 This controller is useful when you want to debug Jenkins while you run a test.
 It can be also used during iterative test development to execute tests quickly.

-## Tomcat controller (TYPE=tomcat)
-This controller deploys Jenkins inside Tomcat and run the test with it.
-This controller requires a functioning Tomcat installation listening on port 8080, on the same system that the tests run.
-During the test, Jenkins is deployed here, and Tomcat gets started/stopped.

-The behaviour of this controller can be customized through the following environment variables.

-* `JENKINS_JAVA_HOME` see above
-* `JENKINS_WAR` see above
-* `INTERACTIVE` see above
-* `PLUGINS_DIR` see above
-* `CATALINA_HOME` The directory in which Tomcat is already installed.
-If this is not specified, the first existing directory from the following list will be used: a `tomcat` directory as a sibling to the resolved `jenkins.war`, `WORKSPACE/tomcat` and `$(pwd)/tomcat`.

-## JBoss controller (TYPE=jboss)
-Similar to the above Tomcat controller except it uses JBoss.

-The behaviour of this controller can be customized through the following environment variables.

-* `JENKINS_JAVA_HOME` see above
-* `JENKINS_WAR` see above
-* `INTERACTIVE` see above
-* `PLUGINS_DIR` see above
-* `JBOSS_HOME` The directory in which JBoss is already installed.
-If this is not specified, the first existing directory from the following list will be used: a `jboss` directory as a sibling to the resolved `jenkins.war`, `WORKSPACE/jboss` and `$(pwd)/jboss`.

 ## Vagrant family of controllers
 There's a family of controllers who uses Vagrant to launch a virtual machine, then launch jenkins.war inside.